Welcome to

 War

 and many are still in circulation.
-These photos have very little value to
+These photos have little value to

 collectors and

-although they do represent that era, do not really have much universal appeal.
+although they do represent the era, they do not really have much universal appeal.

-We, as collectors, like to find photos that have a little historic value,
+We, as collectors, like to find photos that have some historic value,

 illustrate